Independent Contractor Determination

 Because of the large penalties and interest that can be assessed, the IRS has been actively pursuing the issue of independent contractor vs. employee relationships.
 Generally, the best defense against a negative IRS determination is documentation of the considerations that led to the conclusion of independent contractor status.
 The IRS may not agree with the conclusion but demonstration of due diligence helps avoid the assessment of penalties.

 The primary difference between an independent contractor and an employee is the level of control asserted by ISU.
-If ISU is controlling the actions of the worker, the worker must be treated as an employee.
+If ISU has the right to control the actions of the worker, the worker must be treated as an employee.
 If the worker is merely performing a service at the request of ISU, the worker probably is an independent contractor.
 In addition, persons who have a bona fide "public" business are much more likely to qualify as independent contractors.

 ISU is required to withhold federal and state taxes and Social Security on employees.
 We are also required to pay the employer's share of Social Security on employees.
 Independent contractors, on the other hand, are responsible for their own payroll taxes.